VelizarStavrev/certisfied-server/README.md

 - Added nodemon for live reloads when changes are saved
 - Added ts-node to complie TS files while developing instead of recompiling everything every time
 - Added node types to get all of the node library types
+- Added express.js for an easier API development
 - Added express types to get all of the express library types
-- Added express.js for an easier API development
+- Added mongoose.js for an easier DB connection and schemas
+- Added bcrypt for password encryption and verification
+- Added bcrypt types to get all of the bcrypt library types
+- Added jsonwebtoken for token creation and verification
+- Added jsonwebtoken types to get all of the jsonwebtoken library types

 ## Available scripts
 - npm start - starts the development server (with ts-node and nodemon)